fluree/docs.flur.ee/src/content/0.13.0/library/javascript-library/javascript-examples.md

 Name | Value
 -- | --
-`connection` | a connection object created using the `connect` or `connect_p` command `ledger` | a string identifying both the network and ledger-id `start` | an integer identify the start block; start block is included `end` | an integer identifying the end block; end block is excluded `options` | an optional map of key/value pairs
+`connection` | a connection object created using the `connect` or `connect_p` command `ledger` | a string identifying both the network and ledger `start` | an integer identify the start block; start block is included `end` | an integer identifying the end block; end block is excluded `options` | an optional map of key/value pairs